Mattress for Side Sleepers

 1. Where should your arms be when you are sleeping on your side?

 There isn't a single right answer for how you should position your arms when sleeping on your side.
 It's entirely a matter of personal preference.
 Some people like to keep both arms under the pillow throughout the night, while others prefer to have one arm under and one arm over.
-And then there are those who prefer to keep both arms away from their body.
+And then there are those who prefer to keep both arms away from their bodies.

-However, there is one general rule of thumb that you should follow regardless of your preferred arm-positioning: make sure that your arms aren't pressing against your body for extended periods of time.
+However, there is one general rule of thumb that you should follow regardless of your preferred arm positioning: make sure that your arms aren't pressing against your body for extended periods of time.
 This can lead to issues like pins and needles or severe pain in both arms.
 So, if you're going to sleep on your side, take care to position your arms in a way that won't negatively impact your ability to rest.

 2. Are memory foam mattresses good for side sleepers?

 When it comes to providing cushioning and support, a memory foam mattress is a considerable choice for side sleepers.
-But, if you are an eco-conscious and health-conscious individual, a memory foam mattress might not be the one for you.
+But if you are an eco-conscious and health-conscious individual, a memory foam mattress might not be the one for you.
 Memory foam contains toxic chemicals and VOCs that may affect your health in a negative way.
 So, think twice before you buy one.

 3. Do side sleepers need a firm or soft mattress?

-If you are a side sleeper, then a medium firm mattress might be a pretty good option for you.
+If you are a side sleeper, then a medium-firm mattress might be a pretty good option for you.
 This will provide the right amount of support for your hips and shoulders while still allowing your body to sink in enough to be comfortable.
 A mattress that is too firm will put extra pressure on your major body parts, while a mattress that is too soft doesn't offer the right amount of support to the spine, leading to back pain and alignment issues.

 An organic and natural latex mattress can be considered the best option for side sleepers who sleep hot.
 This type of mattress is great for providing the right level of comfort and support as well as offering great breathability, all of which are necessary for hot sleepers.